reddevil115/BaseSticksProject/README.md

-# BaseSticksProject by The Team Fifty Seven
+# BaseSticks Project by The Team Fifty Seven

 I. About this project:

-This project is a game which is fusion between Korean traditional boardgame caleed "Yutnori" and Baseball.
+This project is a game which is fusion between Korean traditional board game called "Yutnori" and Baseball.

  - Thie project is just uploaded at Google Play Store now.